nikolagp/workout-mapp/README.md

 # workout-mapp

 Workout Map App created as a project of the JavaScript course of Jonas S.

+## About the project

+The project consist a log of workouts using map api and log them in the browser.